sharetribe/flex-docs/src/docs/tutorial-transaction-process/use-protected-data-in-emails/index.md

 }
 ```

-### Update microcopy
+### Update marketplace texts

-Add the required microcopy to the en.json file, or in Flex Console >
+Add the required marketplace texts to the en.json file, or in Flex
-Build > Content > Microcopy editor.
+Console > Build > Content > Marketplace texts editor.
+TODO FIGURE OUT IF
+THIS STILL EXISTS

 ```shell
 └── src